Checking Accounts With The U.S. Treasury

 DOs can void checks and render them non-negotiable by marking the face of each check with the following:

 "Void - Not Negotiable.
 No Check

 DOs should not send voided checks to NPIRC.
 They should dispose of voided checks per paragraph 6035.20.

-Not-Negotiable Checks - DOs cannot void checks that were reported to TCIS as valid checks, such as returned checks.
+DOs cannot void checks that were reported to TCIS as valid checks, such as returned checks.
 The DO must stamp these checks as follows: